jingnanshi/kickass-get/README.md

 * All Kat.cr categories supported: movies, books, music, anime, games, tv, new, apps, xxx and other.
 * Export data to csv file option
 * Export magnet links to txt file option
-* Multiprocess enabled (default 8 workers, you can change this number according to your CPU cores)
+* Parallel Processing enabled (default 8 workers, you can change this number according to your CPU cores)

 # Usage